JamesGardiner/jamesgardiner.github.io/_drafts/19-11-16-welsh-assembly-record.md

 ```

-This is a little side project for me, but I'm hoping that, by making the data and code available in an easy to use format, others might be able to pick thisup and do some interesting analyses with it.
+This is a little side project for me but I'm hoping that by making the data and code available others might be able to pick this up and do some interesting analyses with it.